-The Dutch Works Councils Act
+The Dutch Works Council Act

 Occasionally you feel the need to look up that one article in the Dutch Works Council Act.
 That's why we've published the entire law on our website.
 Are there any questions?
 Please feel free to contact us.